howtographql/howtographql/content/backend/typescript-apollo/9-summary.md

 [Apollo-server](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server), [Nexus](https://nexusjs.org/) and
 [Prisma](https://www.prisma.io/).

-`apollo-server` is a fast and simple GraphQL server library built on top of [Express.js](https://expressjs.com/).
+`apollo-server` is a fast and simple GraphQL server library.
 It comes with several features, such as a web based GraphQL Client.

 The resolvers of your GraphQL server are implemented using Prisma Client which is responsible for database access.